Top 10 Plants for East-Facing Windows (with Pictures)

 FertilizerFeed your plant with an organic fertilizer.

-6. Hoya plant (Hoya carnosa)
+9. Hoya plant (Hoya carnosa)

 Hoya plant

-Additional care requirements for the hoya plants include
+Additional care requirements for the hoya plants include:

 Watering Water once every week during spring, then reduce the quantity during winter.

-PruningPrune your hoya during spring.
+PruningPrune in spring.

-7. Maranta (Maranta leuconeura)
+11. Maranta (Maranta leuconeura)

 Maranta